developer3027-lambda/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model.
+It is the function of the browser that holds and allows the manipulation of data that represents the page or document

 2. What is an event?

+An event is any code being run that can be caught and manipulated or read.
+Like mouse movements, clicks, keyboard activity.

 3. What is an event listener?

+An event listener is a piece of code that tunes into events, allowing the interaction of the event.

 4. Why would we convert a NodeList into an Array?

+A nodelist may look like an array but you can not use methods used to cycle through arrays on node lists.

 5. What is a component?

+A component is a programed piece that can be used over and over again throughout the site.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product